 The best time to carry out the wine route is in October, the month in which the grapes are harvested, an activity known as vintage.

-The tickets that Deutsche Bahn sells to travel through Germany, France, Denmark, Switzerland or the Czech Republic, among other countries, usually go on sale at least 3 months before the date of travel.
-To travel at reduced prices, make sure you buy the tickets with time because they are usually the first to run out.
+Deutsche Bahn tickets for travel through Germany, France, Denmark, Switzerland or the Czech Republic, among other countries, usually go on sale at least 3 months before the date of travel.
+To travel at reduced prices, make sure you buy the tickets with time as they are usually the first to run out.
+The same goes for travelling Germany by bus – which can often be a cheaper option.

 If you travel by train in Germany, try to avoid rush hours.
 And it is that early in the morning and between 4:00 p.m. and 7:00 p.m. the tickets are usually more expensive and the trains are more congested.